vpatel90/README/README.md

 This is similar to 'Curiosity' but I think it deserves its own slot here because career development is a high priority for me.
 For myself and the people around me!
 I want to help push people to their goals and vice versa.

 ### Feedback
 I love an appreciate feedback on anything that I do, this helps me grow!
 I also am always learning new ways of providing feedback to others.
 Open communication and being comfortable with others to a degree where feedback is exchanged safely.

+When receiving constructive feedback, I want to grow from the exchange - I like examples of how I can do better and would love follow up in the future whether I have improved or not.
+When giving feedback, I like to be direct but will always be encouraging.
+Similar to how I like to receive feedback, I will try to provide examples of improvement.
+If its code related feedback, many times I like to dive into a collaboration session since I find that to be most productive.

 ## Goals